 Citizen Film interns are involved in all stages of documentary film production, from development through distribution.
 Upon completion of the program, interns are equipped with a broader understanding of how each task fits into an efficient, high quality documentary film production process.

 Thank you for your interest in Citizen Film!
-We will start accepting applications for our Winter/Spring Internship in November.
+We will start accepting applications for our Summer Internship in March.
 Please check back for more information.

 “I was beyond thrilled to be paired with Citizen Film through my school’s Journalism Residency program.
 I was excited to gain a thorough introduction to the documentary film world and explore all the different stages of production.
 I didn’t expect to be working with an enormously talented and approachable team, to be consistently expanding my skill set and knowledge base through constant constructive feedback, and to be treated like a full part of the team.
 This was my first internship in the media industry, and I could not have dreamed of a better one.”